-The prolonged downturn in market conditions affecting the Company's operations continued unabated during 2016.
+The prolonged downturn in market conditions affecting the Company's operations continued during 2017.
 In addition to presenting significant operating challenges, these conditions have impacted and are expected to continue to impact how the Company compensates its named executive officers.
-Historic factors and considerations used by the Company were tested in 2016 as targets, benchmarks and peer groups were all affected over the course of the year.
-Compensation planning for 2017 has been no less challenging.
-While it is the Company's strong desire to adhere to its traditional approach of rewarding its executives, it is clear from events in 2016 and continuing through the present that fixed plans are likely to be frustrated by an industry landscape that continues to change.
-Consequently, this Compensation Discussion and Analysis endeavors to fairly explain our approach to compensation as we began 2016, however, that approach appeared less relevant to the Company as it ended the year and planned for 2017 compensation.
-Concepts that the Company traditionally considered to be germane to evaluating executive performance such as EBITDA and operating margin, appeared to be less relevant as short-term measures.
-Also, peer group composition for purposes of benchmarking or establishing relevant performance targets have deteriorated as several companies have undergone restructuring or bankruptcies.
-Accordingly, this year's Compensation Discussion and Analysis is best understood as an approach to compensation that the Company endeavored to implement in 2016, which was consistent with prior year's practices, but which by year-end appeared unsustainable in several respects.
+While it is the Company's strong desire to adhere to its traditional approach of rewarding its executives, it became clear during the current downturn, which began in October 2014, that prior approaches to compensation have been frustrated by an industry landscape that continues to change.
+Bankruptcies, reorganizations and mergers among the Company's competitors and peers create challenges in benchmarking compensation of our named executive officers.
+In addition, concepts that the Company traditionally considered to be germane to evaluating executive performance such as EBITDA, operating margin and ROIC, were not as relevant as compensation measures in 2017.
+Also, peer group composition for purposes of benchmarking or establishing relevant performance targets has deteriorated as several companies have undergone restructuring or bankruptcies.
+This Compensation Discussion and Analysis endeavors to fairly explain the basis on which these factors affected compensation decisions in 2017.